002: Why Stress Feels Different in Your 40s — The Hormonal Shift Behind It

 Something feels off — and it's hard to explain.

-Not just the sleep, or the digestion, or feeling tired all the time.
-Those are part of it.
-But this is something deeper.
-You've been someone who handles stress.
+You've always been someone who handles stress.
 Hard things would come up and you'd deal with them.
-That has been your baseline.
+That has been your baseline for as long as you can remember.

-What I want to share with you today is the biological explanation behind this — because there is one, it's specific, and understanding it changes everything.
-By the end of this episode, you'll know exactly what's driving the emotional intensity you may be feeling right now, and one thing you can start paying attention to today.
+By the end of this episode, you'll know exactly what's driving the emotional intensity you may be feeling right now — and one thing you can do today that directly supports your nervous system in the moment.

 The progesterone and GABA connection